thanos-io/thanos/docs/proposals/201912_thanos_binary_index_header.md

 ### Length of Posting to fetch

 While idea of combing different pieces of TSDB index as our index-header is great, unfortunately we heavily rely on information about size of each posting represented as `postingRange.End`.

-We need to know that apriori to know how to partition and how many bytes we need to fetch from the storage to get each posting: https://github.com/thanos-io/thanos/blob/7e11afe64af0c096743a3de8a594616abf52be45/pkg/store/bucket.go#L1567
+We need to know apriori how to partition and how many bytes we need to fetch from the storage to get each posting: https://github.com/thanos-io/thanos/blob/7e11afe64af0c096743a3de8a594616abf52be45/pkg/store/bucket.go#L1567

 To calculate those sizes we use [`indexr.PostingsRanges()`](https://github.com/thanos-io/thanos/blob/7e11afe64af0c096743a3de8a594616abf52be45/pkg/block/index.go#L156-L155) which scans through `posting` section of the TSDB index.
 Having to fetch whole postings section just to get size of each posting makes this proposal less valuable as we still need to download big part of index and traverse through it instead of what we propose in [#Proposal](./201912_thanos_binary_index_header.md#proposal)

 For series we don't know the exact size either, however we estimate max size of each series to be 64*1024.
 It depends on sane number of label pairs and chunks per series.